Doomlazer/KQIV-TBoR/README.md

 Manual way:

-Download the patch files <a href="https://github.com/Doomlazer/KQIV-TBoR/releases/download/v0.999/KQIV-TBoRv0.99999.zip">here</a>.
-Copy the PATCHES folder into your KQ4 game folder and start normally through ScummVM.
+Clone or download the repo. copy the PATCHES folder into your KQ4 game folder and start normally through ScummVM.
 Remove the PATCHES folder to uninstall.

 This mod should only be used with ScummVM - It has heap crashes in DOSbox and you will get stuck halfway through the game!